2018 Global Oil and Gas Tax Guide

 “The commodity price recovery is stimulating greater activity in the oil and gas sector and there is fierce competition for capital investment amongst countries with hydrocarbon resources.
 The fiscal terms offered by the competing regimes will play a significant part in attracting and retaining investment.
 EY’s oil and gas tax guide provides a valuable resource in setting out the relevant fiscal regimes for oil and gas exploitation and is underpinned by EY’s fiscal policy advisory and modelling capabilities.”

-– Alexey Kondrashov, EY Oil & Gas Tax Leader
+– Derek Leith, Global Oil & Gas Tax Leader

-Oil producing countries around the world are reconsidering how they tax the oil and gas industry in the ongoing oil price volatility.
-Our 2017 Global Oil and Gas Tax Guide summarizes the oil and gas corporate tax regimes in 87 countries and includes a directory of our global oil and gas tax and law contacts.
+Although the sector has not yet fully stabilized, oil and gas companies are coming to grips with a new business paradigm characterized by transformation and single-digit growth in production.
+Oil producing countries are adjusting their tax regimes to attract investment and develop assets.
+Our 2018 Global Oil and Gas Tax Guide summarizes the oil and gas corporate tax regimes in 86 countries and includes a directory of our global oil and gas tax and law contacts.

 About EY Global Oil & Gas Sector

 Our global network of more than 10,000 oil and gas professionals have extensive experience in providing assurance, tax, transaction and advisory services across the upstream, midstream, downstream and oilfield service sub-sectors.
 For more information, please visit ey.com/oilandgas.

 The content is based on information current on 1 January 2018, unless otherwise indicated in the text of the chapter.
 This publication should not be regarded as offering a complete explanation of the tax matters referred to and is subject to changes in the law and other applicable rules.
 Local publications of a more detailed nature are frequently available, and readers are advised to consult their local EY professionals for more information.